 Who is this course for?

-I'm a designer and I don't know any HTML / CSS.
-Can I still take
+I'm a designer and I don't know any HTML / CSS, let alone JS.
+Can I still take this course?

 What tools do I need to follow the course?

 - A design tool (like Figma, XD or Sketch)